 In the event of a school closure due to a pandemic, the food service department will be directed to make daily meals for each student who qualifies for free or reduced breakfast and/or lunch per the Master Eligibility List (MEL).
-In the event of closure, Jackson Transportation Department will be directed to drop off food to the address of each student who qualifies for free or reduced breakfast/lunch.
-In the event our transportation department is affected by the virus or asked to quarantine, pick up areas in the district will be designated for families to access their meals.
+In the event of closure, Jackson will offer three pick-up locations for food, Jackson Memorial High School, Jackson Liberty High School and McAuliffe Middle School.
+For families who are unable to pick up food, the Transportation Department will be directed to drop off food to the address of each student's home.

-Prior to the delivery occuring, a phone call will be made to each family to let them know the approximate time frame of the delivery.
-The family will be told that the delivery will be placed in front of the families door.
+Prior to the delivery occuring, a phone email blast to identified families will be made to each family to let them know the location and times for pick up.
+This message will also be translated into Spanish.
+For families having food delivered, the family will be told that the delivery will be placed in front of the families door.
 As a precaution, the family will be asked to not take the delivery into their home until the staff member dropping off the delivery has left.
 This will ensure as minimal contact as possible between the staff member and the family.
 The food services department should ensure that once the first week of shelf stable meals is ordered, that an additional order is placed.